5 Useful Sun Safety Tips for You and Your Family

 Protect Your Home

-Your home, too, should be protected from the damaging UV rays.
-After all, that’s the place where you and your family should feel safest.
-The area around your home and the indoors need to have appropriate sun protection, too, so that you are protected as well.
+Your home, too, should be protected from the dangerous UV radiation.
+That’s the place where you and your family should feel the safest, after all.
+You also need to protect the area around your home and the inside of your home from the sun.

 Patio shades

-If you have a patio in the backyard, you should install patio shades that can be rolled up.
-It will reduce the number of sun rays, as well as the heat intensity on the patio, making it safer to sit outside.
-You can even install shades that offer different levels of transparency or the ones that come with a “zipper” to keep away bugs and insects.
+If you have a patio in the rear, you should install patio shades that can be rolled up.
+It will minimize the number of sun rays, as well as the heat intensity on the patio, making it safer to sit outside.
+You may even get shades that let in varied amounts of light or ones that have a “zipper” to keep bugs and other pests out.

 Window awnings